Can You Build a Fence on an Easement?

 Some have pipe lines buried below ground.
 With the occasional catch basin and metal grate spaced out every so often.
 Others are a simple swale or ditch cut into the land during grading that direct the water to another location.

-Even worse, during heavy rain storms, drainage easements blocked by fence can create water backups and or flooding.
+Even worse, during heavy rain storms, drainage easements blocked by a fence can create water backups and or flooding.

 Right of Way Easements